Jadevious/employees-management-ui/README.md

 Once all of the dependencies have finished installing, you can start the application by running the following command.

     $ npm start

+To check that your application is running enter url `http://localhost:3000/job-roles`

 ### Testing
 You can run the unit and integration tests contained in the project's test folder by running the following command.